“VE-gan cheese-CAKE?” That’s the exact inflection from everyone who ever hears of such a wild thing.

 During an unnecessary trip to Target I came upon this three-pack of mini Wilton springform pans, which I obviously had to buy.
-There’s only two of us in this apartment, and I didn’t want to make a whole cheesecake that would be staring me down every time I opened the freezer, so these little pans were perfect for this recipe.
+There’s only two of us in this house, so these little pans were perfect for this recipe.

 If you only have one normal-sized springform pan, double the recipe.
 If you prefer taller mini cheesecakes, divide the portions into two instead of three and forget the last pan.

-- Cashews: Lower in fat than other nuts but still a good source of monounsaturated fat and protein, with antioxidant properties associated with lower risk of cardiovascular and coronary heart disease.
+- Cashews: A good source of monounsaturated fat and protein, with antioxidant properties associated with lower risk of cardiovascular and coronary heart disease.

 - Walnuts: Anti-inflammatory, and rich in omega-3 essential fatty acids (they are essential because our body can’t produce them, we get them from our diet), protein, fiber, antioxidants, and vitamin E.

 - Maca powder: An herb grown in challenging conditions of the Peruvian mountains, it’s strong and will help you to be strong, too.
-Its adaptogen properties help you adapt to stress, balance hormones, and gives your libido a little boost, too.
+Its adaptogenic properties help your body adapt to stress, balance hormones, and gives your libido a little boost, too.

 - Cacao powder: A great source of magnesium, which helps us relax and is also a bit of an aphrodisiac (hello date night).
 It also helps open blood vessels to better deliver nutrients into your cells.

 - Coconut oil: Energy-stabilizing brain fuel!
-This helps add a teeny bit of sweetness without adding more sugar.
+This helps add a teeny bit of sweetness too.